Can I Change My Name When I Apply for U.S. Citizenship?

 If you have been wanting to change your name—whether your first name, last name (surname) or both—applying to become a naturalized U.S. citizen on Form N-400 offers you a possible way to do so.

 By , J.D.
+University of Washington School of Law

-In some regions of the United States, ceremonies presided over by a judge are held only a few times per year, so asking for a name change will result in your waiting longer than most people to receive citizenship.
+In some regions of the United States, ceremonies presided over by a judge are held only a few times per year, so asking for a name change could result in your waiting longer than most people to receive citizenship.

-Restrictions on the Name You Can Choose
+Restrictions on the New Name You Can Choose

 • You want to change your name for fraudulent reasons, such as to escape capture for a crime or to avoid paying a debt.

-• Your name is intentionally confusing, such as "Annum 2013" or "Airbus Jet."
+• Your name is intentionally confusing, such as "Annum 2030," "Rescue Dog," or "Airbus Jet."

-More on Naturalized Citizenship
+More on Naturalized U.S. Citizenship

-If you're still in the planning stages, here's free, accurate, and up-to-date legal information on every step of the process of obtaining U.S. citizenship.
+If you are still in the planning stages, here's free, accurate, and up-to-date legal information on every step of the process of obtaining U.S. citizenship.
 For the whole scoop on getting American citizenship, see the book, Becoming a U.S. Citizen: A Guide to the Law, Exam & Interview, by Ilona Bray (Nolo).

 NEED IMMIGRATION HELP ?